 How to Make the Perfect Lookbook for NY Fashion Week

 New York Fashion Week…a staple in the fashion world.
 For most, it is one of the largest events of the year.
 All of the biggest names in fashion will be in attendance, and because of this, you’ll want to be ready to make a first impression.
 In the fashion industry, your lookbook is everything.
-It is the first time many people see your work, and can be a make or break situation for you.
-You fashion lookbook is your first impression.
+It is the first time many people see your work and can be a make-or-break situation for you.
+Your fashion lookbook is your first impression.
 Let’s make sure you’re prepared to make the best of it.

 3 Tips for Creating a Fashion Lookbook